Virginia Generation-Skipping Trust

 How does a Generation-Skipping Trust Work?

-A Virginia generation-skipping trust is a specialized type of trust that is drafted to skip a generation by ultimately distributing your assets to your grandchildren or more remote descendants, such as your great-grandchildren.
+A NoVa generation-skipping trust is a specialized type of trust that is drafted to skip a generation by ultimately distributing your assets to your grandchildren or more remote descendants, such as your great-grandchildren.

 A GST trust may also distribute assets to an unrelated person who is at least 37.5 years younger than you, the grantor.
 A person who falls into these categories is referred to as a skip person in the Internal Revenue Code.
 A properly drafted GST trust will not leave assets to the grantor’s children, the grantor’s spouse or ex-spouse.